 Serious Player or Not – Would You Play Here?

-It is hard to imagine serious players either expecting to win for playing for free or opting to even participate in a site which offers just one choice of the lottery.
+It is hard to imagine serious players either expecting to win by playing for free or opting to even participate in a site that offers just one choice of the lottery.
 Even the maximum prize money of $250,000 does not offer much encouragement when compared to prizes offered by the major players in online lotteries.